This post was most recently updated on August 31st, 2022.6 min read.

-October 2018:
+- October 2018:

-	- We realize there’s an issue, and after internal investigation, report it to Microsoft.
+- We realize there’s an issue, and after an internal investigation, report it to Microsoft.

 - November 2018:

-	- Microsoft first assigns the issue to Delve team, then after some confusion closes the ticket, reopens it after my protest and assigns to what I think is their SharePoint Search team (they aren’t really very transparent about this)
+- Microsoft first assigns the issue to Delve team, then after some confusion closes the ticket, reopens it after my protest, and assigns it to what I think is their SharePoint Search team (they aren’t really very transparent about this)

 - Microsoft posts an update and informs me, that the issue now has a “higher priority”.

 - Microsoft confirms they’ve developed a possible fix and are testing it.

 - Microsoft posts an update to let me know the testing is slow, but they’re working on it.

 - Microsoft lets me know the issue has now been resolved.
 I report, that the fix doesn’t seem to work on my tenant.

 - Microsoft lets me know, that the issue was more complex than they thought.